Cost of Empty Seats: How Much Championship Clubs Lose Every Matchday Due to Unsold Tickets

 Writer, analyst, podcaster, Spurs fan.
 Three out of four is not bad.
 If there is a data angle, I will find it.

 A few months ago, OLBG took a look at how much every Premier League club is losing this season because of unsold tickets.
-The findings showed that Tottenham Hotspur were losing the most with an extra £165,000 of revenue going out of the window every time they play at their new state of the art new stadium.
+The findings showed that Manchester City were losing the most with an extra £100k of revenue going out of the window every time they play at the Etihad.

 While any football club would baulk at losing such a high sum every home game, Premier League clubs' income is so high that even these kinds of losses incurred can easily be made up for by other revenue streams.
 The further down the footballing pyramid you venture though, the more important income from matchdays becomes.